-Failure to Proofread and Revise—essay contains grammar and style errors and is missing crucial information
+Failure to Proofread and Revise—essay contains grammar and style errors or is missing crucial information

 Although a freshly-drafted SOP may look perfect to the person writing it, getting an extra pair of eyes to proofread and assess your work is always a good idea.
 A lot of ESL students leave out important information that might help to connect experiences and strengthen their SOP or leave in unnatural English expressions and phrasing.
 Awkward phrases and terms not only make a candidate look unprofessional–they also might lead admissions committees to doubt their English ability.
 You cannot impressively present your excellent experiences and enthusiasm for the program if there are grammar and vocabulary errors in your SOP.

 Therefore, we highly suggest that ESL students receive expert proofreading from professionally qualified editors before submitting their application documents.
-Wordvice’s Premium Admissions Editing Service is designed specifically for college and university application essays.
+Wordvice’s Admissions Editing Services are designed specifically for college and university application essays and recommendation letters.
 Our admissions experts not only edit for grammar, spelling, mechanics, and natural flow of communication, but also provide substantive comments about organization, content, transitions, and other language issues.
-See our Admissions Services page for information on a full range of admissions editing services.
+See our Essay Editing Services page for information on a full range of admissions editing services.

 - How to Write a Winning Statement of Purpose